Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- Adams has grabbed 117 balls, with a team-best 1,498 receiving yards plus 11 touchdowns.
-He has been targeted 162 times, and is averaging 93.6 yards per game.

-- So far this season, 29.0% of the 558 passes thrown by his team have gone Adams' way.

-- Adams (27 red zone targets) has been the recipient of 24.8% of his team's 109 red zone pass attempts.
+- Adams has seen the ball thrown his way 27 times in the red zone this season, 24.8% of his team's 109 red zone pass attempts.

-- The Packers have thrown the ball in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
-This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Lions.